List of Upstairs, Downstairs (1971 TV series) characters: Lady Southwold

-Veteran actress Cathleen Nesbitt portrayed Lady Mabel Talbot-Carey, Countess of Southwold.
+Veteran actress Cathleen Nesbitt portrayed Mabel Talbot-Carey, Countess of Southwold.
 She was the mother of Lady Marjorie and grandmother of James and Elizabeth Bellamy.
 She married Walter Hugo Talbot-Carey, large landowner and influential Conservative politician, sometime in the early 1860s; by this marriage she had two children – Lady Marjorie and Hugo, Lord Ashby and later Earl of Southwold.
 Her husband also had a brother and at least one nephew, who succeeded Hugo as Earl of Southwold in 1912 when he and his sister Lady Marjorie died in the sinking of the RMS Titanic.
 She was often accompanied by her useful but snobbish lady's companion Miss Hodges, a clergyman's daughter from Cromer.
 On a visit to 165 Eaton Place Lady Southwold allegedly loses a valuable brooch, leading to a suspicion of theft by the staff.
 A Cartier jeweller later arrives at the house stating that she left the item at the shop to have a loose stone reset.
 At Christmas 1913 she gives Georgina a diamond filigree necklace that has been in the family for four generations.
 Towards the end of World War I the old lady insists on a private ambulance being used to bring her wounded grandson James back from France.
-The possibility of Georgina going to 'her grandmother's hoise at Southwold is mentioned at the time of Hazel's death, so Lady Southwold was still alive in November 1918.
+The possibility of Georgina going to 'her grandmother's house at Southwold' is mentioned at the time of Hazel's death, so Lady Southwold was still alive in November 1918.
 She is not, however, referred to again in any way.